-Machado’s versatility on the double bass and captivating stage presence has inspired many composers to write works for the double bass dedicated to him.
-Recently, he gave the world premiere performance of American composer P. Kellach Waddle’s “The Dark and The Silent” for solo bass, Brazilian composers B. Cunha’s “Momento Nordestino n°2” and Arthur Barbosa’s “Concerto for Double Bass and Orchestra” all written for Machado, and the world premiere of American composer Frank Proto’s Partita for Solo Double Bass at the International Society of Bassists Convention in San Francisco, CA, and the South American premieres of Frank Proto’s Concertos: A Carmen Fantasy and Nine Variants on Paganini for double bass and orchestra.
+Machado’s versatility has inspired many composers to write works for the double bass dedicated to him.
+He has given world premiere performances of several works, including American composer P. Kellach Waddle’s “The Dark and The Silent” for solo bass, Brazilian composer B. Cunha’s “Momento Nordestino n°2,” Arthur Barbosa’s “Concerto for Double Bass and Orchestra,” and the world premiere of American composer Frank Proto’s Partita for Solo Double Bass.
+Machado also gave the South American premiere of “Wolf Totem” by Tan Dun and two of Frank Proto’s Concertos: “A Carmen Fantasy” and “Nine Variants on Paganini” for double bass and orchestra.

 Machado has authored “Tao of Bass,” a multi-volume technique book incorporating three decades of double bass technique research.
 Several universities have adopted the first volume as a required text, and the second volume will be released soon.
 He has also collaborated with Geoff Chalmers to create the “Integral Technique” online course, published by the British company “Discover Double Bass.”
 “Integral Technique” is a comprehensive study of left-hand technique and includes numerous orchestral and solo repertoire demonstrations.
 Both are available at taoofbass.com.

 Expanding his contributions to double bass education, Marcos Machado introduced “Keen Bass: The Mindful Bassist's Journey” in January 2024.
 This forward-thinking weekly booklet series is designed to diversify bassists' practices with unique concepts and excerpts.
 Additionally, purchasers are invited to an exclusive, complimentary hour-long Zoom discussion with Machado, enhancing their understanding and facilitating engagement within the bass community.